silanluetan40882407/kas/README.md

 Updated README with new instructions - v8.9.2
 Code cleanup and formatting - v6.9.2
 Improved user interface design - update 17
+Added new feature for better user experience - build 734